I was born in Tanda, a small village in the Punjab region of India.

 I was educated at the local primary schools, then known as Lea Junior and Lea Middle in Wexham.
 I subsequently attended Slough High School (now the Upton Court Grammar School).

 After studying Law at Leicester and Guildford, I returned to Slough, subsequently moving to Windsor and Bray.

-I am fortunate to be serving the Royal County during the Queen’s Platinum Jubilee year and looking ahead to serve His Majesty King Charles III.
+I am fortunate to be serving the Royal County during the late Queen’s Platinum Jubilee year and looking ahead to serve His Majesty King Charles III.